-Amy and Scott were married vesterday DO NOT Supply and Scott was married vesterday DO NOT Supply and Scott was a supply being)
+Amy and Scott were married vesterday DO NOT SURVIVIA going)

-Ben is leaving work and gold the (compound verb least) degoing)
+Ben is leaving work and going he (compound verb least) degoing)

-A compound sentence to making two or more main clauses (in talk as innected by a conjunction, a semicolon, or a conjunction.
+A compound sentence of the comp a semicolon, or a conjunction.

-- Examples: I'd in double-major, but the workload would be too overwhood (conjunction)
+→ Examples: I'd limit double-major, but the workload would be too overwhood. (conjunction)

-Andy's suit look (sep; it just got back from the cleaners. (semicolon) Erin came horse for Easter, and Courtney went to Florida. (comma/conjunction)
+Andy's suit look so; it just got back from the cleaners. (semicolon) Erin came horse for Easter, and Courtney went to Florida. (comma/conjunction)